Team-Zinc/CATnet/README.md

 ### Code Guidelines
 In order to make CATnet easier to maintain and understand, we follow the [CppCoreGuidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 If you need to find out how to style a specific C++ feature, please use your browsers built in search function, or clone it onto your system and `find . | grep x`.
 The first time you use a feature (even if it is trivial, such as function declaration), please look up the prefered way to use it in the guidelines.
+Please no exceptions (as in the error handling kind)!

 ### Git Workflow
 Pretend the other people working on this code base are insane, have a shotgun, and know where you live.
 As such, please follow `WORKFLOW.MD`.